jasonmimick/puppet-exercise/README.md

 That's why we have computers and why automation is so important.
 By automating processes organizations are able to reduce risk, prevent accidents, and focus on core business goals rather than "housework".
 Successful modern enterprises react quickly and confidently, in part, because they've automated wherever possible.
-In utilizing a consistent automation framework tangential infrastructure tasks are commoditized.Meaning, the amount of effort spent on tasks such as server and software builds, testing, and deployment is minimized.
+In utilizing a consistent automation framework tangential infrastructure tasks are commoditized.
+Meaning, the amount of effort spent on tasks such as server and software builds, testing, and deployment is minimized.
 The task of rapidly scaling up or down can be quantified and thus assuredly executed.
 Automation frameworks also enable the application of sound engineering practices to operational tasks.
 Your product, infrastructure, and processes all become "code" - something which technologists understand.
-Additionally, the actual process of automating things produces a de facto documentation of the process itself.
+Additionally, the actual process of automating things produces de facto documentation of the process itself.
 Rather then encoding processes in Word documents and then implementing them in another medium, the two are merged.
 The days of "the spec is outdated" are in the rearview mirror.